Quantum Mereology: Factorizing Hilbert Space into Subsystems with Quasi-Classical Dynamics: Introduction

 What about the other way around?
 If someone hands you a four-dimensional Hilbert space and a Hamiltonian, is there a procedure by which we can factorize the system into the tensor product of two qubits?
 In general there will be an infinite number of possible factorizations, each defined by a bijection of the form \be \lambda : \hs \rightarrow \hs_A\otimes \hs_B . \ee Unitary transformations $\hat U$ can be used to define different bijections, \be \tilde\lambda = \lambda \circ \hat{U} : \hs \rightarrow \hs_A\otimes \hs_B. \ee While some unitaries will simply induce rotations within the factors $\hs_A$ and $\hs_B$, generically the factorization defined by $\tilde\lambda$ will not be equivalent to that defined by $\lambda$.
 Is there some notion of the ``right'' factorization for a given physical situation?

 In almost all applications, these questions are begged rather than addressed.
 When someone hands us two spin-1/2 particles, it seems obvious how to assign Hilbert spaces to each and form the relevant tensor product.
-But there are circumstances, perhaps including quantum gravity, when we might know nothing more than the total Hilbert space and the Hamiltonian (and perhaps a specified initial state), and want to use that information to reverse-engineer a sensible notion of what physical system is being described, including what its individual parts are \cite{Carroll:2018rhc}.
+But there are circumstances,when we might know nothing more than the total Hilbert space and the Hamiltonian (and perhaps a specified initial state), and want to use that information to reverse-engineer a sensible notion of what physical system is being described, including what its individual parts are.
 This is the subject of ``Quantum Mereology," where ``mereology" is the study of how parts relate to the whole.
-It is especially important in the context of finite-dimensional Hilbert spaces, where any Hermitian operator defines an observable, and there is no notion of preferred observables that can be used to define a corresponding factorization.
+It is especially important in the context of finite-dimensional Hilbert spaces, where any Hermitian operator defines an observable, and there is no notion of preferred observables that can be used to define a corresponding factorization. \\ \\ {This is an important problem for the foundations of quantum mechanics, in particular within an Everettian (Many-Worlds) framework.
+The basic postulates of this approach are that the world is fully described by a vector in Hilbert space, evolving according to the Schr\"odinger equation with some given Hamiltonian.
+Semi-classical ``worlds'' branch off from each other when quantum systems in superposition become entangled with the environment.
+Such a description clearly relies on a factorization of Hilbert space into system and environment, which is usually taken as assumed.
+But that factorization is a human convenience, not part of the basic formulation of the theory itself.
+We would therefore like to have a set of objective criteria for starting the the fundamental ingredients -- Hilbert space, state, and Hamiltonian -- and deriving everything else, including the appropriate factorization \cite{Carroll:2018rhc}.}

+{Another motivation comes from quantum gravity.
+The holographic principle \cite{Hooft:1993gx,Susskind:1994vu}, black-hole complementarity \cite{Susskind:1993if}, and the AdS/CFT correspondence \cite{Maldacena:1997re} provide evidence that the ultimate theory of quantum gravity does not arise from a straightforward quantization of general relativity or any other theory with strictly local degrees of freedom.
+String theory is an attempt to posit what those degrees of freedom might be, but it might be fruitful to tackle the question from a more general perspective, asking how states in Hilbert space evolving in certain ways can predict emergent behavior describing semiclassical spacetimes obeying Einstein's equation \cite{Banks:2011av,Giddings:2015lla,Cao:2016mst,Cao:2017hrv}.
+For such a program, it is crucial to be able to factorize would-be classical states into system and environment, without such a decomposition necessarily being given ahead of time.}

 In this paper we seek to address this problem in a systematic way.
 Given nothing more than a Hilbert space of some dimensionality, the Hamiltonian, and an initial state, what is the best way to factorize Hilbert space into subsystems?
 Since we are not given a preferred factorization to begin with, there is no preferred basis other than the eigenstates of the Hamiltonian.
 The Hamiltonian itself is therefore specified by its spectrum (the set of energy eigenvalues), and the initial state by its components in the energy eigenbasis.
 Our task is to use this meager data to find the most useful way of decomposing Hilbert space into tensor factors.